justinmeiners/tiny-blockchain/README.md

-# Blockchain Sample
+# Tiny Blockchain

-A simple blockchain for arbitrary data.
+A simple blockchain for storing arbitrary data.
 Includes proof-of-work to limit block production rate.

 I made this to learn about [Bitcoin](https://bitcoin.org/bitcoin.pdf).